 Delete the MySql CRD and operator:

-kubectl delete crd -l app=mysql-operator helm uninstall mysql-operator
+kubectl delete crd -l app.kubernetes.io/name=mysql-operator helm uninstall mysql-operator